AnuragVolety/web-scraper/README.md

 Open terminal/Command Prompt and run `node scrape.js`.
 This command will start the scraping process and collect data which shall be saved in `myFile.csv`.

-Note: If you wish to disable the opening of Chrome Window in the process of running, got to line number `14` of file `scrape.js` and remove the snippet `{headless: false}`.
+Note: If you wish to disable the opening of Chrome Window in the process of running, go to line number `14` of file `scrape.js` and remove the snippet `{headless: false}`.
 So the whole command will look as follows:

 `const browser = await puppeteer.launch();`